-We just updated this post for 2022 based on your feedback.
-Thanks so much for weighing in to make this challenge a great one.
+I updated this post for 2023 based on your feedback and I greatly appreciate everyone who weighed in to make this challenge a success.

-SO many of you felt when you had it together, it was much easier to help the rest of your family to get it together too.
+I know so many of you feel like when you have it together, it is much easier to help the rest of your family to get it together too.

 It’s something we can definitely relate to as well!

-We’ll be kicking off this year focusing on establishing new routines and healthy self-care habits.
+We’ll be kicking off the year by establishing new routines and focusing on healthy self-care habits.
 We’ve also moved several tasks around to make things easier to manage during busy seasons.

-In addition, we’ve kept the focus for each month front and center which allows you to move at your own pace.
+In addition, we’ve kept the focus for each month front and center which allows you to customize each task and move at your own pace.

 If you feel like you have all your routines nailed down feel free to start with February’s tasks and work your way through the year or mix and match if you like!